 What makes them such awesome houseplants you ask?
 Well… they store water in their leaves, so they can go much longer between watering than other types of houseplants.
 Plus, most succulents are more tolerant of being overwatered than cactus plants.
-And, maybe the best part about them is that if you do overwater them, many succulent plants can be saved.
-That’s right, if they start to rot at the base, you can cut them off above the rot and propagate them to save the plant.
+And, maybe the best part about them is that, if you do overwater them, many succulent plants can be saved.
+That’s right, if a succulent plant starts to rot at the base, you can cut them off above the rot and propagate your succulents to save the plant.
 How can you fail?! (ha, ha, OK, reality check… yes, yes, I’ve killed my fair share of succulents)

-- Water – Succulents like to be watered more in the summer than in the winter.
+Succulents like to be watered more in the summer than in the winter.
 They will go into a dormant state during the winter, and therefore will require less water.
 With succulent plants, it’s best to err on the side of under watering.
 Consistently overwatering succulent plants will cause them to rot and die.
-Keep the soil on the dry side, and wait until it is completely dry before watering during the winter months.
+Keep the soil on the dry side, and wait until it is completely dry before watering again.
+Water succulent houseplants very sparingly during the winter months.
 If you are the type of person that tends to overwater plants, then I recommend growing them in a clay pot with drainage holes.
-Terracotta pots help to wick the moisture out of the soil faster, and overwatering will be less of a risk.
+Terracotta pots are good pots for succulents; the dry clay helps to wick the moisture out of the soil faster, which means that overwatering will be less of a risk.

 Related Post: Tips for Jade Plant Care